lfariabr/excel-pilot-front/_docs/v004_nextAuth.md

 }
 ```

-It works, but it's not the best approach.
+It works, but it's not the best approach for the following reasons:
 - ❌ Token is visible/editable in DevTools (XSS risk).
 - ❌ Manually handle expiration/refresh.
 - ❌ No SSR session awareness → server-rendered pages don’t know who’s logged in.